-Another major 2013 LAP goal which was put into action in 2018 was the planning phase for a Youth Assessment Center (YAC) that would provide behavioral screenings, criminal risk/needs assessment, linkage to community- based services, and diversion from the delinquency system.
+Another major 2013 LAP goal which was put into action in 2018 was the planning phase for a Youth Assessment Center (YAC) that would provide behavioral screenings, risk/needs assessment, linkage to community-based services, and diversion from the delinquency system.
 In 2019, the YAC pilot project began in collaboration with Stanislaus County Behavioral Health and Recovery Services and the community-based organization, Sierra Vista Child and Family Services.
-The YAC will move into an "Implementation Phase" in FY 20/21 with on-going evaluation of the program.
+The YAC moved into the "Implementation Phase" in Fiscal Year (FY) 20/21 with on-going evaluation of the program.

-Finally, a number of out-of-custody and in-custody programming courses for youth has recently been established that address: Mental Health and Substance Abuse issues, Employment/Job readiness and access to Higher Education.
-Furthermore, more resources are being placed in the areas of Prevention and Intervention while we move away from utilizing Detention as a solution for youthful offender behavior.
-For example, a Violation of Probation Matrix was developed that utilizes a youth's criminogenic risks/needs and identifies alternatives to detention as a consequence for violations.
+Finally, a number of out-of-custody and in-custody programming courses for youth were established that address: Mental Health and Substance Abuse issues, Employment/Job readiness and access to Higher Education.
+Furthermore, more resources were placed in the areas of Prevention and Intervention while we moved away from utilizing Detention as a solution for youthful offender behavior.